 Although the preceding suggestion should be followed, you may wish to use your own timer.
 Consider how frequently you use your air purifier or vacuum with HEPA filtration.
 The equipment will become dirtier the more you use it, necessitating extra cleaning.

-If you use your air purifier in a dusty room, it will grow dirtier than if you use it in a clean room.
-We strongly advise that you inspect the filter on a regular basis to see how dirty it is and clean it if necessary.
+If you use your air purifier in a dirty room, it will grow dirtier than if you use it in a clean room.
+I strongly advise that you inspect the filter on a regular basis to see how dirty it is and clean it if necessary.

 Tip #3: Cleaning the Filter More Frequently Is Safe